mid2SUPAERO/ecoHALE/README.md

 # OpenAeroStruct

 OpenAeroStruct is a lightweight Python tool to perform aerostructural optimization of lifting surfaces using OpenMDAO.
-It uses a vortex lattice method (VLM) expanded from Phillips' Modern Adaption of Prandtl's Classic Lifting Line Theory (http://arc.aiaa.org/doi/pdfplus/10.2514/2.2649) for the aerodynamics analysis and a spatial beam model with 6-DOF per element for the structural analysis.
+It uses a vortex lattice method (VLM) for the aerodynamics analysis and a spatial beam model with 6-DOF per element for the structural analysis.

 ![Optimized CRM-type wing with 30 panels](/example.png?raw=true "Example Optimization Result and Visualization")